rdkcentral/rdk-halif-libdrm/docs/pages/libdrm.md

 ## Non-functional requirements

 ### Logging and debugging requirements
 This interface is required to support DEBUG, INFO and ERROR messages.
-ERROR logs should be enabled and INFO logs can be enabled.
-DEBUG should be disabled by default and enabled when required.
+ERROR logs should be enabled by default.
+DEBUG and INFO is required to be disabled by default and enabled when needed.

 ### Memory and performance requirements
 This interface is required to not cause excessive memory and CPU utilization.